hpc/pavilion2/docs/plugins/result_loggers.rst

 -------------------

 The common file logger is the simplest possible result logger.
 It logs all test results to a single log file, located in a specified location.
+Note that common file loggers rely on locking mechanisms that require atomic file creation, which may not be present on all filesystems.

 The format for configuring a common file logger consists of the plugin type (``common_file``) and the destination of the log file:

 .. code-block:: yaml
   result_loggers: